hanabi/hanabi.github.io/docs/image-format.md

 By default, clued cards have an orange border, but this can be overridden with the `border` attribute.

+The `trash` attribute can be used to draw a trash icon on top of the card.

 <Example code={TypesSource} Image={TypesResult} />

 <br />